vitkolos/notes-iuip/semestr1-erasmus/distributed-systems/lecture.md

 			- after some time, $q$ removes $m$ from the delivered set
 			- another instance of $m$ arrives to $q$
 			- $q$ recognizes $m$ as a new message
+		- in practice, we send a sequence number to let the other side know how many messages we already received
+			- it can be bundled with messages
+			- if there are no new messages in the channel, we may want to send the acknowledgement separately (with its own sequence number)
 	- FIFO quasi-reliable link
 		- properties
 			- satisfies integrity